NicoleZFortuna/Rpackages/README.md

 You can now inspect the help files that your have generated using the standard forms: `?tellMyFortune`, or `help(tellMyFortune)`.

-Click the ‘Build’ tab in top right corner of your RStudio window, followed by install.
+In top right pane of your RStudio window, click **Build-\>Install**.
+Alternatively, you can run the command `install()` in your console.
 You now have built and installed your own package!

-If you are already tracking your package with Git, not would be a good time to make a commit.
+If you are already tracking your package with Git, now would be a good time to make a commit.

 ## Checking your package